lucy-mahlmann/Memory-Manager/README.md

     struct memory_block_struct *next; // points to next block in free list } memory_block_t;
 ```
-The blocks in memory that are unallocated are stored in a free list in address sorted order (larger address to smaller or vice versa???).
+The blocks in memory that are unallocated are stored in a free list in address sorted order.

 Free list
 * Singly linked list